AstralMedical/docker/README.md

 This project has 3 docker compose files:

 * backend.yml   - backend only (e.g. for dev on front end)
 * complete.yml  - for everything (includes printing and front end)
-* pims.yml - for pims
+* pims.yml      - everything plus pims

 ## backend.yml